kswaldemar/rewind-viewer/clients/README.md

 points: [float, float, float,
          float, float, float]  # exactly 3 points (6 floats)
 color: color                   # color, integer format
-       [color, color, color]   #   you also may specify different colors for each vertex
+       [color, color, color]   #   or you may specify different colors for each vertex
+                               #    (field should be either color or array of colors)
 fill: boolean                  # whenever to fill with color
 ```